 Opening hearing – 26 October 2021

-The Commission will hold its opening hearing on Tuesday 26 October 2021 at 10:00am AEDT.
+The Commission held its opening hearing on Tuesday 26 October 2021.

-The opening hearing will provide an opportunity for the Commissioners to give an update of the Commission’s progress and an overview of the next stages of the inquiry.
-The Commissioners will also hear from Counsel Assisting, Maree Norton, who will speak on behalf of other Counsel, Rachel Ellyard, Elizabeth Bennett and Alexandra Darcey.
+The opening hearing provided an opportunity for the Commissioners to give an update of the Commission’s progress and an overview of the next stages of the inquiry.
+The Commissioners also heard from Counsel Assisting, Maree Norton, who spoke on behalf of other Counsel, Rachel Ellyard, Elizabeth Bennett and Alexandra Darcey.

 Share your experience and ideas with the Commission